 Tire-derived fuel is a fuel extracted from all types of employed tires such as whole tires or tires made in uniform flowable parts that meet end-user specifications, Employed tires are an exceptional source of fuel due to their high calorific value.

-The Global Tire Derived Fuels Market was worth US$ 430 million in 2023 and is predicted to reach US$ 767 million in 2032, with a CAGR of 6.64% during the forecast period.
+The Global Tire Derived Fuels Market was worth USD 459 million in 2024 and is predicted to reach USD 818.64 million in 2033, with a CAGR of 6.64% during the forecast period.

 Lakin Tire West Inc, Liberty Tire Recycling, Ragn-Sells Group are the global Tire Derived Fuel Market Key Players.